Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Introduction

-Most current deep learning models for segmentation are based on UNet \cite{ref18} and Transformer \cite{ref19} architectures.
-UNet is renowned for its efficient and simple structure, which can effectively capture local features in images, while Transformers are known for their outstanding ability to capture global information \cite{ref20,ref21,ref22}.
-The combination of UNet’s local feature extraction capabilities with the Transformer's global information capture ability allows segmentation models to consider both local details and overall structure in images, thereby improving segmentation accuracy and robustness.
-This combination provides a more comprehensive and efficient solution for medical image analysis, offering strong support for advancements in the medical imaging field.
-However, the segmentation performance of most current methods is limited by the application scenario, and the robustness and generalization abilities of the models are usually weak.
-High-performance models like TransUNet \cite{ref23}, Swin-Unet \cite{ref24}, and MISSFormer \cite{ref25} have demonstrated their capabilities primarily in segmenting eight organs in the heart and abdominal regions.
-UCTransNet \cite{ref26} has expanded its tasks to include the segmentation of glands and cell nuclei.
-Nevertheless, in our actual experiments, we found that the segmentation performance of these methods varies significantly when applied to datasets with different image characteristics.
+Most current deep learning segmentation models are based on UNet \cite{ref21} and Transformer \cite{ref22} architectures.
+UNet is known for its simple structure that effectively captures local features, while Transformers excel at capturing global information \cite{ref23,ref24,ref25}.
+Combining UNet's local feature extraction with the Transformer's global information capture improves segmentation accuracy and robustness by considering both local details and the overall structure in images.
+This combination enhances medical image analysis, supporting progress in the field \cite{ref26,ref27,ref28}.
+However, the segmentation performance of existing methods is often limited by the application scenario, with weak robustness and generalization abilities.
+High-performance models such as TransUNet \cite{ref29}, Swin-Unet \cite{ref30}, and MISSFormer \cite{ref31} perform well in segmenting organs in the heart and abdominal regions, while UCTransNet \cite{ref32} can segment glands and cell nuclei.
+Nevertheless, in our actual experiments, we find that the segmentation performance of these methods varies significantly when applied to datasets with different image characteristics \cite{ref33}.